BraWoAir/SC_S2S/README.md

 # SC_S2S
-Sensor.community sensor2school first GitHub Trial.
+<DIV style="font-size:12pt;font-family:serif;">Sensor.community sensor2school first GitHub Trial.
 This repository shall make available all required components required to:
 -->Open a container on the sensor.community home-page introducing the sensor2school campaign from this container link to: